Operational amplifier: Historical timeline

 1968: Release of the μA741.
-The popularity of monolithic op amps was further improved upon the release of the LM101 in 1967, which solved a variety of issues, and the subsequent release of the μA741 in 1968.
-The μA741 was extremely similar to the LM101 except that Fairchild's facilities allowed them to include a 30 pF compensation capacitor inside the chip instead of requiring external compensation.
-This simple difference has made the 741 the canonical op amp and many modern amps base their pinout on the 741s.
+The popularity of monolithic op amps was further improved with the release of the LM101 in 1967, which solved a variety of issues, and the subsequent release of the μA741 in 1968.
+The μA741 was extremely similar to the LM101 except that Fairchild's manufacturing processes allowed them to include a 30 pF compensation capacitor inside the chip instead of requiring external compensation.
+This simple difference has made the 741 a canonical op amp and a range of modern amps base their pinout on the 741s.
 The μA741 is still in production, and has become ubiquitous in electronics—many manufacturers produce a version of this classic chip, recognizable by part numbers containing 741.
-The same part is manufactured by several companies.

 1970: First high-speed, low-input current FET design.

-In the 1970s high speed, low-input current designs started to be made by using FETs.
+In the 1970s high-speed, low-input current designs started to be made by using FETs.
 These would be largely replaced by op amps made with MOSFETs in the 1980s.

-1972: Single sided supply op amps being produced.
-A single sided supply op amp is one where the input and output voltages can be as low as the negative power supply voltage instead of needing to be at least two volts above it.
+1972: Single-sided supply op amps being produced.
+A single-sided supply op amp is one where the input and output voltages can be as low as the negative power supply voltage instead of needing to be at least two volts above it.
 The result is that it can operate in many applications with the negative supply pin on the op amp being connected to the signal ground, thus eliminating the need for a separate negative power supply.

-The LM324 (released in 1972) was one such op amp that came in a quad package (four separate op amps in one package) and became an industry standard.
-In addition to packaging multiple op amps in a single package, the 1970s also saw the birth of op amps in hybrid packages.
-These op amps were generally improved versions of existing monolithic op amps.
-As the properties of monolithic op amps improved, the more complex hybrid ICs were quickly relegated to systems that are required to have extremely long service lives or other specialty systems.
+The LM324, released in 1972, was one such op amp that came in a quad package (four separate op amps in one package) and became an industry standard.